perryfardella/ai-toolkit/README.md

 ### Pages

 - **Chat**: A conversational interface that allows you to interact with AI through natural language, perfect for general queries and discussions.
+Includes real-time internet search capabilities for up-to-date information.
 - **Vibe Checker**: Analyze the mood and tone of any text input, helping you understand the emotional context of written content.
 - **Embeddings Generator**: Convert text into vector embeddings, which are essential for various AI applications like semantic search and similarity matching.
 - **RAG Builder**: Create and interact with your own Retrieval-Augmented Generation system, allowing you to build custom knowledge bases and query them using natural language.